SKSUB/SOFAR_PROJECT/README.md

 Before compiling the pakage with catkin_make, make sure the following libraries are included.

-Navigate to your source folder and run,
+Navigate to your source folder and run:
 ```
 git clone https://github.com/ros/common_msgs
 ```